sirintra/PMC-PC-training/docs/source/kelvin.rst

 sacct
 ------

-``sacct`` displays details of a completed job including amount of resources used (e.g. CPU, Memory, runtime).
+``sacct`` displays details of a completed job, including the amount of resources used (e.g. CPU, Memory, runtime).

 .. tip::
-   Sometimes, it can be useful to know the amount of resources to complete a job, so that we can optimise the resource requirment for that type of job.
+   Sometimes, it can be useful to know the amount of resources required to complete a job.
+This is so that we can optimise the resource allocations for that type of job in future.
+For example, if we see that a particular type of job never uses more than 2GB of RAM, then we can assign it to smaller compute nodes.

 To check resource usage of a completed job used the ``sacct`` command.